Does Shampoo That Makes Hair Curly Work (+ Our Top Picks)

 The same goes for people whose hair curls or waves after a day at the beach.

-But rather just makes their hair feel super crunchy and dry.
+But instead makes their hair feel super crunchy and dry.

 Different Hair Textures Throughout the Head